beniregev/beni-mean-search-geo-objects-demo-app/README.md

 I think that's all.

-- Handling Data Formats:
+### Handling Data Formats

 The **_Zero-Rule_** say that the application must support the standard format.

 If the server sends data in a different format (e.g., PascalCase while the application uses another case format), then the best practice, as well as KISS and WORM principles instruct to create a unidirectional or bi-directional mapping between the formats.

 The standard must be retain, someone else might use the application data, and breaking the standard in not an option.

 If someone or something breaks the standard, then it does not give permission for anyone else to do so.
 That's bad practice.

 On this topic, I have seen an API that returns HTTP Status code 200 (OK) as response for every request.
 If there was an error then the text in the `message` property/field of the body/payload would start with **`ERROR:`**.
 We create a middle-tier (layer) for "mapping" and return to our application the correct response according to the correct standard.

-- Flowchart
+### Flowchart

 T.B.D.

-- Mock data
+### Mock data

 The answer depends on an important question: _How accurate we want the MOCK data to be? and do we want to use real names/types?_

 The simplest option is to have a few text file (plain-text, XML, JSON, etc.) with sample/mock data that I will use to create different combinations to create mock data.
 Populating the collection with the mock data in advance, or when the server starts at the latest.
 For example: